exoplatform/exo-documentation/docs/Configuration.rst

     exo.email.smtp.socketFactory.port=465
     exo.email.smtp.socketFactory.class=javax.net.ssl.SSLSocketFactory

+.. note:: If you want to use SMTP gateway over SSL, and starting from openjdk 11.0.11,
+          which no longer supports legacy SSL versions (SSLv3, TLSv1, TLSv1.1) , the following environment properties ``mail.smtp.ssl.protocols=TLSv1.2`
+	   has to be added in eXo Platform as an environment setting.

 To make the configuration work, you need to:

 -  Register a Google account that is *exo.test100@gmail.com* in the